LouisDo2108/ACS-nnU-Net/readme.md

 This code is based on commit [b4e97fe](https://github.com/LouisDo2108/nnUNet/commit/b4e97fe38a9eb6728077678d4850c41570a1cb02) of [nnUNet](https://github.com/MIC-DKFZ/nnUNet).
 We thank them for their amazing work.

 # References
-If you use our code in your work, please cite the following paper:
 ```
 @inproceedings{huynh2023efficient,
   title={Efficient 3D Brain Tumor Segmentation with Axial-Coronal-Sagittal Embedding},